 AR applications survive on data – for example, location-based or geospatial information to give users a totally immersive and interactive experience.
 Through Big data, more data points can be turned into analytical insights to identify patterns through visualization.
 On the other hand, with technology as advanced as AR, huge amounts of data can be represented and interpreted in a better manner using 3D graphics and charts.
 This application of Data Science is something yet to be fully explored as there are challenges involved.
 However, the future sure seems bright for the powerful combination of AR and Data Science.

-There are many more areas where Data Science continues to make its mark.
+There are many more areas where Data Science continues to make its mark and these above listed are the top data science applications.
 The gist is that as long as data is of prime importance, data science will continue to flourish and data scientists will have the best jobs in the industry in terms of the kind of work as well as the salary.
-Data science clearly is the need of the hour today and in the years to come in the form of more advanced AI, self-driving cars, human-like robots, cryptography, etc… It will also hold prime importance to revolutionize the fields of agriculture, education, retail and more.
+Data science clearly is the need of the hour today and in the years to come in the form of more advanced AI, self-driving cars, human-like robots, cryptography, etc… It will also hold prime importance to revolutionize the fields of agriculture, education, retail, and more.

 You may also Interested In: